Let’s talk about suicide for a moment.

 And hundreds of variations to these questions.

 No one answer we find quite answers everything.
-In fact, a person can be left in a state of shock from the experience.
+A person can be left in a state of shock after someone close to them commits suicide.
 For us the survivors: we ourselves are left behind doing the best to fill in the hole we now feel in life.

 What can I do to make life better?